 Dr. Michelle Linekin, Volunteer Peer Supporter

-Dr. Linekin volunteered to do peer support because of the difference this has made in her working life.
-It’s also a skill she is proud to have developed, learning from patients’ stories and studying developmental psychology, trauma, and addictions counselling.
-Michelle had her own family practice in Vancouver for 18 years.
-As a physician peer, it may be helpful to know Michelle works now as a locum with youth in the Foundry and UBC Family Practice program, which may allow you to preserve privacy and boundaries since her work may not overlap much with your personal and professional identities.
-Michelle is in her 50s, married with three adult kids, two horses, and a cherry orchard.
+Dr. Michelle Linekin volunteered to provide peer support because of the difference this has made for her.
+Michelle had her own family practice in Vancouver for 18 years before moving to the Okanagan and working as a locum in obstetrics, at the Foundry, and in leadership in the UBC FP Residency program.
+Michelle suffered a life-changing medical event in 2023 and has since transitioned out of active practice.
+She is in her 50s, married with three adult kids, two horses, and a cherry orchard.
 She “believes we are all trying our best, all the time, and this varies day by day, which means each day we can try something different”.

 Dr. Brent Harrold, Volunteer Peer Supporter